lexibank/tlopo/out/vol2/chapter7.md

 ## 5.4.
 Content

 Three terms meaning ‘full’ are reconstructable.
-The first, &ast;ponuq, is the general term.
-It is not clear to me how &ast;puŋu and &ast;poju differed in meaning from this and from each other.
-However, &ast;puŋu may simply be a doublet of &ast;ponuq.
-The term &ast;poju seems to be a reflex of PMP &ast;besuR ‘satiated’.
-The opposite meaning, ‘empty’, seems to have been expressed by &ast;[ma]maca ‘dry’ (p.226), at least when ‘empty of liquid’ was intended.
+The first, _&ast;ponuq_, is the general term.
+It is not clear to me how _&ast;puŋu_ and _&ast;poju_ differed in meaning from this and from each other.
+However, _&ast;puŋu_ may simply be a doublet of _&ast;ponuq_.
+The term _&ast;poju_ seems to be a reflex of PMP _&ast;besuR_ ‘satiated’.
+The opposite meaning, ‘empty’, seems to have been expressed by _&ast;[ma]maca_ ‘dry’ (p.226), at least when ‘empty of liquid’ was intended.

 <table>
 <tr>